limyreth/pacman_generator/README.rst

   - Ghosts take the shortest path to their respawn.

-  - TODO **check for each ghost that they return to their respawn, along the shortest path**
+  - **check for each ghost that they return to their respawn, along the shortest path**

-  - TODO **kill a ghost near far node, and near the closer node.
+  - **kill a ghost near far node, and near the closer node.
 Make sure it returns via the closer node each time**

   - TODO **also ensure that the step count matches the expected dead ghost speed**

 - Player tile position: is determined by the player's pixel position, which is the player's center.

-  - TODO **check correct step count to switch from tile to other tile**
+  - **check correct step count to switch from tile to other tile**

 - Speed: